pc559/thesis/thesis_plan.md

     - Statistical observables
         - Estimators.
         - Determining the weighting of a coin.
-        - Link to what Wuhyun does.
+        - Link to Wuhyun.
     - Define the primordial bispectrum.
         - Isotropy etc.
         - f_{NL} (various definitions).
         - Link inflaton non-linearity to primordial NG.
         - Link primordial NG to the CMB, possibly with some simple example.
-    - Coming from part iii level, a derivation of the in-in formalism.
+    - Coming from part iii level, a derivation of the tree-level in-in formalism.
     - Calculate the interaction Hamiltonian
-        - Through the simpler (and more observationally relevant) form of the self-interactions.
-        - (i.e. neglecting the metric perturbations.)
+        - Through the self-interactions, i.e. neglecting the metric perturbations.
         - Discuss DBI, then $P(X, \phi)$.
-        - Lit-review of the Maldacena calculation.
+        - Review of the Maldacena calculation, with metric perturbations.
         - Discuss field-redefinition being unnecessary, as per 1103.4126.
     - Examples of shapes, using $K_{pq}$ notation (link to Enrico's sym polys?)
         - Maldacena, DBI
         - $P(X, \phi)$, EFT
         - Features, with explicit details of how resonance and features generate large NG.
     - F&RP's work
-        - Summary of the achievements and limitations.
+        - Summary of the achievements and limitations, how I went beyond them.
     - Previous config-by-config codes
         - Their limitations.
         - Their usage in recent works.